I slid my middle finger into the crevice and began gently opening the envelope; trying my best not to rip it in half.

 The return address gave away the identity of the sender and I knew I was in for a treat.
 It was from my former roommate T-Pain.

 We’ll use his birth name, Tyler, to avoid any confusion with the rapper T-Pain, whom I am not actually friends with.

 Seeing how Tyler and I shared 2 ½ years of our lives together, I figured he would know how to spell my name correctly.

 There’s only one apostrophe and it’s in my last name.
 I forgive you.

-I pulled out the letter, took a seat on the John, and began reading…
+I pulled out the letter, took a deep breath and began reading…

 “What a pleasant surprise to get a handwritten note from you in the mail… I don’t have crazy fancy “printer” paper like you, but the ole college ruled should do just fine.”